QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-1.rst

 - XEN PV drivers (some of them optional)

-- optional user migration from ``C:`` to the qubesí private volume (to be able use the qubes as a TemplateVM).
+- optional user migration from ``C:`` to the qubes‚Äô private volume (to be able use the qubes as a TemplateVM).

 - seamless mode (Windows 7 only for now)